 Brain fog as a side effect of COVID-19 fatigue

 When the brain is in stress mode, it releases cortisol and epinephrine hormones.
 These hormones, also known as adrenaline, increases our ability to react, be more aware and focused.
 It is the body’s natural reaction to danger.
 Our heart beats faster and we breathe harder.
 But what happens if we are in this mode for many months?
 It’s called “chronic stress”.
 And what chronic stress does to our body?
-It decreases immune function, increases appetite, elevates blood pressure, alters digestive functions, makes you depressed and has an impact on how our brain works.
+It decreases immune function, increases appetite, elevates blood pressure, alters digestive functions and makes you depressed.

 In addition to bad mood and poor quality of sleep, our ability to think is also impacted.
 This research found that chronic stress causes poor memory retrieval (ability to recall things you know) and poor memory consolidation (ability to learn and remember new things).
-What’s more worrisome is that long term exposure to stress hormones can be toxic to our brains, leading to inflammation.
+What’s more worrisome is that long term exposure to stress hormones can be toxic to our brains and lead to inflammation.